 Frequently Asked Questions (FAQs)

-Soaking oats before adding to a smoothie is not necessary.
+Soaking oats before adding them to a smoothie is not necessary.
 Adding raw oats to a smoothie mixture is not only safe but adds fiber, protein, a light sweetness, and helps to thicken your smoothie!

 Related Recipes